 Many of these individuals consume as many as three grams of protein per pound of body weight.
 However, there is no scientifically proven evidence that this type of protein consumption is beneficial for sports endurance, muscle strength, or muscle recovery.

-According to Clyde Williams, a professor of sport and exercise science,
+According to Clyde Williams, a professor of sport and exercise science said:

 In addition, there is further evidence showing that athletes only need slightly more protein than the average person.